Phoenix Convention Center: Expansion

 A multi-phased $600 million expansion project has nearly tripled the size of the Phoenix Convention Center, making it one of the top 20 convention venues in North America.
 Phase I opened in 2006, with Populous as the design architect and Leo A. Daly as the prime and managing architect.
 Populous served as both design architect and architect of record for Phase II of the expansion, which saw the demolition of the 1972 structure and erection of a new structure in its place.
 It was completed in 2008.
+Phase III, which will replace the South building, was approved by the Phoenix City Council in 2023 but is not currently scheduled.

 The design of the new convention center aims to reference the unique Arizona landscape.
 Steel canopies extend over third Street to create shade.
 The large glass and stone atrium in the West Building represents the unique angles and light of an Arizona slot canyon.
 Colors, textures and finishes capture the warm hues of the Sonoran Desert and the cool tones of an Arizona desert sky.